Isabel Nicholas: Career

 From the 1950s onwards, she developed a series of paintings based on the Essex countryside.
 Existential rather than pastoral, they responded to environmentalist publications such as Rachel Carson's Silent Spring.

 In 1961, she worked from the figure and landscape in Nigeria shortly after its Independence, at the Zaria Art School with the artist Clifford Frith (grandson of William Powell Frith).

 Rawsthorne explored the ambiguities of appearance through the theme of the double – for instance, reflections, such as those seen in the practice room mirrors.
 During the late 1960s and '70s, the deaths of Giacometti and her third husband, Alan Rawsthorne, prompted her to refine these ideas in a set of ethereal double portraits juxtaposing living, dead and sculpted likenesses.
 These works returned to the matière relief effects of the early 1950s and exchanged ideas with Bacon and the sculptor Roy Noakes.
 Some of these new works and a selection of her innovative dancers were presented to the public at the Marlborough Gallery in 1968.

 The last of her series of paintings based on the Essex countryside, Migrations, embedded bird and animal motifs in timeless settings.
-The extraordinary brushwork and relief effects developed over a life-time of drawing in close association with sculptors, was combined with a new potency of colour and epic scale.
 Swathes of yellow evoke the deserts of pre-history and post-history, as well as the very immediate issue of the fields of oil seed rape that were appearing in the 1970s.

 In later life, widely read biographies of Giacometti and Bacon brought Rawsthorne fame as a model and muse, but unfortunately had the effect of obscuring her main profession.
 By the 1980s, she was better known as a once beautiful siren, or the bon viveur that Bacon partied with and painted as 'Isabel Rawsthorne'.
 Since her death, however, serious scholarship has ensued, several paintings have entered public collections and retrospectives have been exhibited.
 It is believed that Rawsthorne's last work was Sparrowhawk, which was found on her easel after her death.